 You have already purchased this score.
-To download and print the PDF file of this score, click the 'Download & Print' button above.
+To download and print the PDF file of this score, click the 'Print' button above the score.
 The purchases page in your account also shows your items available to print.

 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 movement the still young river Medlock is depicted flowing peacefully again and in its lushest setting within the modern metropolitan boroughs of Oldham and Tameside.
 This is followed by an angry fugal reminder of the bad old days of the cotton and steel mills - with their exploitation of natural resources and 'the souls of men' that is a blot on the heritage of any nation.
 Finally the music subsides into resignation as the river flows on and the factories have disappeared.

 Sorry, there's no reviews of this score yet.
 Please .